 - Will we be able to stay within budget?

 - Do we have enough cash to pay our suppliers and employees in the coming months?
-If not, how much do we have left?
+If not, how much is left?

 - If we close a big deal in the pipeline, do we have the resources to fulfill that obligation?